JoaoVithorr/Weather-App/README.md

 *Weather App:*
-Using the libraries:  requests, PIL, datetime, pytz and pycountry_convert
+Using the libraries:  PIL, datetime, pytz and pycountry_convert
 * tkinter
 * json
+* requests
+* PIL